 The Proving Ground participants are broken into two categories, Providers and Consumers.
 Providers are those organizations that develop and deliver the demonstration product(s) and training materials to the consuming organization.
 The Consumers are those who work with the providers to integrate the product(s) for demonstration into an operational setting for forecaster interaction.
-For the Summer/Fall Experiment at the NHC, there are four providers, CIRA, CIMSS, SPoRT and Cooperative Institute for Marine and Atmospheric Studies (CIMAS), and there is one consumer, the NHC.
+For the Summer/Fall Experiment at the NHC, there are four providers, CIRA, CIMSS, SPoRT and CIMAS, and there is one consumer, the NHC.